clux/probes.hugo/content/post/2022-12-07-running-year.md

 | Nov   | 349k    | 58     |
 | Dec   | 10k     | covid  |

+where VO2max is the Garmin estimate.

 ## Q1/Q2

-Year started slow.
-Increased fast without muscle training and ended up spending a lot more time on an elliptical in February.
+The year started slow, but increased a little too fast initiailly without muscle training and ended up spending a lot more time on an elliptical in February.
-In London, when my foot muscles started catching up, and the remote work setup got predictable, I was able to raise the mileage quite a bit come summer (with an average of 60k weekly in July).
+Back in London, when my foot muscles started catching up, I was able to raise the mileage quite a bit come summer (with an average of 60k weekly in July).
 This gave me confidence to start a pretty ambitious training plan from the end of July.

 ### Q3; London Parks Half Training